Louisiana attorney general says mask mandate likely illegal

 Landry’s office requires its employees to wear a facial covering in public areas.
 About half of the nation’s states, including neighboring Texas, have issued statewide mask orders.
 Alabama joined the list Wednesday.

 Still, masks have become a national flashpoint in the fight to slow the spread of the COVID-19 disease caused by the coronavirus, with people arguing community responsibility clashing with those arguing individual freedom.
-Several conservative Louisiana Republican lawmakers have panned Edwards’ mask mandate as an assault on their liberty, despite the health risks to those around them.

 The governor is requiring face coverings for anyone aged 8 or older when they are inside a building or business or if they are outside in close proximity to people who are not members of their household.
 The mandate allows exceptions for people with medical conditions, anyone eating and drinking and people speaking to an audience.